-- Intellectual support: Helps the mentee develop ideas constructively (e.g., by brainstorming, offering a sounding board, suggesting a diverse perspective, providing written feedback, … ) – investing one’s (scarce) intellectual capital in the service of mentees.
+- Intellectual support: Helps the mentee develop ideas constructively (e.g., by brainstorming, offering a sounding board, suggesting a diverse perspective, providing written feedback) – investing one’s (scarce) intellectual capital in the service of mentees.

-- Social support: Helps the mentee develop a professional network that will allow him/her to be successful (e.g., introducing them to others, writing reference letters, suggesting them as co-authors/reviewers/editors, … ) – investing one’s (scarce) social capital in the service of mentees.
+- Social support: Helps the mentee develop a professional network that will allow him/her to be successful (e.g., introducing them to others, writing reference letters, suggesting them as co-authors/reviewers/editors) – investing one’s (scarce) social capital in the service of mentees.

-- As supporting evidence, we ask the nominators to each write a supporting letter (one page, single spaced) on how this person has impacted their development, career and lives.
+- As supporting evidence, we ask the nominators to each write a supporting letter (one page, single-spaced) about how this person has impacted their development, career, and lives.
 These letters will be used as input for the artist crafting the award.
-We ask for a minimum of three and a maximum of 10 letters per person.
-Nominations are accepted on behalf of all OB Division members.
+We need a minimum of three, and a maximum of 10, letters per person.
+Nominations are accepted by all OB Division members.

 - If you nominated a candidate in a prior year/years, you will need to resubmit the nomination materials this year.